Patient Blog

 • How many people can join me?

-Your 7 weeks ultrasound gives your practitioner important information about how your new baby is growing and how your body is responding to pregnancy.
-At your follow-up appointment you can ask your practitioner:
+Your 7 week ultrasound gives your practitioner important information about how your new baby is growing and how your body is responding to pregnancy.
+Some possible questions you may find helpful include:

 • What is the estimated date of conception and due date?